ssalanitri/divio-primes/README.md

 # PrimesLab

-Pruebas de CMS en DIVIO
+## Goals

+1.This project integrate in a Wagtail CMS my plotNumberTheory and primes projects.
+2. Create interacrive content about elemental and analytic number theory

-# Run the app locally
+## Run the app locally

 1. Prepare Procfile